Birmingham: Media

 Birmingham is home to a media industry that includes news and magazine publishers, radio and television networks, film production and specialist educational media training.
 Birmingham has several major local newspapers – the daily Birmingham Mail and the weekly Birmingham Post and Sunday Mercury, all owned by Reach plc.
 Forward is a freesheet produced by Birmingham City Council, which is distributed to homes in the city.
 Birmingham is also the hub for various national ethnic media, lifestyle magazines, digital news platforms, and the base for two regional Metro editions (East and West Midlands).

 Birmingham has three mainstream digital-only news publishers, I Am Birmingham, Birmingham Updates and Second City.
-Birmingham has a long cinematic history; The Electric on Station Street is the oldest working cinema in the UK.
+Birmingham has a long cinematic history; The Electric on Station Street was the oldest working cinema in the UK until its closure in 2024.
 Birmingham is the location for several British and international film productions including Felicia's Journey of 1999, which used locations in Birmingham that were used in Take Me High of 1973 to contrast the changes in the city.